 WHAT NEEDS TO BE COMPLETED?

 28 units of competency are required to complete this qualification within the specific requirements as set out below:

-Work Skills delivers all its qualifications and units of competency through blended learning, comprising face-to-face, one-on-one training with a Work Skills trainer.
-This may also include utilising CDs, DVDs, textbooks, learning guides, the internet, the phone and the Work Skills Online Learning and Assessment System, WOLAS.
-The learning may comprise all or some of these methods.
-It will depend on location, pace that student wants to learn, and employer requirements.
+Work Skills delivers all qualifications and units of competency through blended learning, based on face-to-face and one-on-one training with a Work Skills trainer.
+This may also include utilising digital learning guides, videos, the internet and the Work Skills Online Learning and Assessment System, WOLAS.
+The learning may comprise of all or some of these methods.
+It will depend on location, the pace at which the student wants to learn and employer requirements.
 This is all negotiated at the first checkpoint meeting.